 Where complaints come from

-A complaint can be received verbally, by phone, by email or in writing.
-Here is how to complain.
+A complaint can be received verbally, by phone, by email, or in writing.
+Here how to complain.

 All complaint information will be handled sensitively following The Data Protection Act 2018.
 Only those directly involved in the case who need to access the information in order to deal with the complaint will be able to obtain relevant confidential information.